-- The following recommendations are advisable for all printed works, as well as for Internet use. - 1.
-When taking notes, write down information about the source you are using right away. - 2.
+The following recommendations are advisable for all printed works, as well as for Internet use.

+- 1. When taking notes, write down information about the source you are using right away. - 2.
 When paraphrasing, read whole sections at a time, then look away from the text and put the ideas in your own words.
 List the source of this information in your bibliography. - 3.
 If you want to use another writer's exact phrases or sentences, put them in quotation marks, give his or her name and page number in parenthetical citation, and include the source on your Works Cited page. - 4.
 Do not cut and paste Internet material into a word processing program unless you include information about the source material along with it.
 Printed Internet material is not exempt from citation rules. - 5.
 Any ideas or words that are not your own or are not common knowledge must be cited.
 This includes: written or spoken material of any length, original theories or ideas (even if not repeated word for word), facts, statistics, graphs, drawings, photos, lab results basically any material you borrow from another source or other sources.

-DISCIPLINARY ACTION for CHEATING or PLAGIARISM
+DISCIPLINARY ACTION for CHEATING and/or PLAGIARISM

 All violations of cheating and/or plagiarism will result in an automatic "ZERO" on the assignment, test, or project.
 The teacher will contact the parent and refer the student to Student Services.
-Students will receive Saturday school, suspension may be considered for all cheating and plagiarism offenses.
+Progressive discipline will be applied and students may be subject to additional consequences such as a Code of Ethics hearing and/or being placed on non-privilege.